Yushi-Hu/tifa/README.md

 **************************** **Updates** ****************************

 * TODO: Release Flan-T5 fine-tuned for question generation so that users can generate questions without OpenAI API.
 Release Huggingface demo.
+* 04/19: We released the human judgment scores on text-to-image faithufulness used in Table 2.
 * 03/24: We released the evaluation package, which includes evaluation code, VQA modules, and question generation modules
 * 03/22: We released the TIFA v1.0 captions, questions.